adamsilver/fdpb/08-an-upload-form.md

 Now the label looks clickable and is clickable we need to think about focus states.

-As the input is visually hidden, when the user Tabs to it, the user won't get any feedback that it's in focus.
+As the input is visually hidden, when the user tabs to it, the user won't get any feedback that it's in focus.
 To do this, JavaScript can be used to give so that when the input is focused a class of `focused` is added to the label so that we can style it to look focused:

 ```CSS
 .focused {